xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 ### Risks and drawbacks to Remote Message Backups

 - Developers of the Message Backup Provider could implement the consent flow in a way that confuses users into accepting backup requests from malicious applications.
-PIN verification may not be implemnted across all providers
+PIN verification may not be implemented across all providers
 - A malicious Message Backup Provider could choose to censor messages in the backup, or add spoofed messages, since the messages in the backup are unauthenticated.
 - Bugs in the validation of requests in Message Backup Providers would be very very bad.
 This would need to be very well tested code, since a compromise here would effectively be a 0-click exploit of someone's XMTP account.